vishalpawarR/css-grid/README.md

 - Of course, you can make items consume multiple rows just like you can with columns.
 You define the horizontal lines you want an item to start and stop at using the grid-row property on a grid item.

 - Make the element with the item5 class consume the last two rows.

+## 10 - Align an Item Horizontally using justify-self :

+- In CSS Grid, the content of each item is located in a box which is referred to as a cell.
+You can align the content's position within its cell horizontally using the `justify-self` property on a grid item.
+By default, this property has a value of `stretch`, which will make the content fill the whole width of the cell.
+This CSS Grid property accepts other values as well:

+- `start`: aligns the content at the left of the cell,

+- `center`: aligns the content in the center of the cell,

+- `end`: aligns the content at the right of the cell.

+- Use the `justify-self` property to center the item with the class `item2`.